Keats/validator/README.md

 This validator doesn't take any arguments: `#[validate(phone)]`;

 ### custom
 Calls one of your functions to perform a custom validation.
-The field will be given as a parameter to the function, which should return a `Result<(), ValidationError>`.
+The field will reference be given as a parameter to the function, which should return a `Result<(), ValidationError>`.

 Examples: